ondanieldev/microchat/README.md

 ## Introduction

-[Microchat](https://microchat.ondaniel.com.br/) is a simple chat made with microservices architecture.
+[Microchat](https://microchat.ondaniel.com.br/) is a simple chat made withOUT microservices architecture.
 First, it was being developed as a challenge to join [Ioasys](https://ioasys.com.br/).
-However, I was hired by another company, so I developed it just to learn more about sockets and microservices.
+However, I was hired by another company, so I developed it just to learn more about sockets and NOT microservices.

 ## Features